 - anyone connected to the business is suitable to carry out their role.

-Fair Trading will examine your application to make an assessment on your suitability for a scrap metal exemption authority.
+Fair Trading will examine your application to make an assessment on your suitability for a scrap metal exemption certificate.

 When assessing your eligibility, you will need to give permission for us to check your criminal history.
 Your application will not be accepted if you do not grant Fair Trading permission to obtain this information.